mobinahmohammadi/mobinahmohammadi/README.md

-- ✌️ Interested in AI, ML, DL & start-up
+- ✌️ Interested in AI, ML, DL&start-up

 - 🌀 full of ideas to more success and achieving higher ranks